 • • •

-She was enamored of insects, silkworms and caterpillars, and from her early teens collected specimens and painted them.
-At 18, she married one of her stepfather’s proteges.
-The pair had two daughters—both of whom became painters.
-She often worked as a private drawing tutor to the fabulously wealthy, which allowed her to investigate their gardens, where she continued to collect and document caterpillars.
-At 32, she published her first book, Der Raupen wunderbarer Verwandlung, or, The Wondrous Transformation of Caterpillars.
+Enamored of insects, silkworms and caterpillars, from her early teens Merian collected specimens and painted them.
+At 18, she married one of her stepfather’s proteges; the pair had two daughters, both of whom became painters.
+Merian worked as a private drawing tutor to the fabulously wealthy, which allowed her to investigate their gardens and estates, in which she could continue her entomological explorations.
+At 32, she published her first book: Der Raupen wunderbarer Verwandlung, or, The Wondrous Transformation of Caterpillars.

-Things get confusing for a little bit here.
-In the early 1680s, Merian, along with her mother and two kids, joined the Labadist community in Germany, a sort of Protestant commune.
-The community split at some point, and by now separated from her husband, Merian and the children moved to the new commune in the Netherlands in 1691.
-Merian was painting nearly full-time now, and selling her works to the upper crust, who graciously allowed her access to their assorted cabinets of curiosity.
+Her life story gets confused for a bit here.
+In the early 1680s, Merian and her family joined the Labadist community in Germany, a sort of offshoot of Protestantism.
+The community split, Merian divorced her husband, and moved to the new community in the Netherlands in 1691.
+She was painting full-time by now, selling her works to the upper crust, or sometimes in exchange for access to their cabinets of curiosity.

 In 1699, she was awarded a grant to travel to then-Dutch colony of Suriname to collect and record its assorted flora and fauna, a grant she supplemented by selling more than 250 of her own paintings.
-The grant was odd for two reasons: one, she was a woman, and two, unlike a few decades down the road, it was uncommon for purely scientific expeditions to be funded.
+The grant was odd for two reasons: one, she was a woman, and two, unlike a few decades down the road, it was uncommon at the time for purely scientific expeditions to be funded.
 She spent two years in Suriname before being forced home by malaria, and later published a book of specimens.
 She died in 1717, several years after a stroke, and very probably poverty-stricken.